1981 American League Championship Series: Game 2

 The Yankees struck first in Game 2 on Reggie Jackson's RBI groundout in the bottom of the first with runners on first and second off of American League ERA leader Steve McCatty, but Oakland tied the score in the third when Rick Bosetti hit a leadoff double and scored on Rickey Henderson's one-out triple.
 Next inning, three consecutive one-out singles put Oakland up 2–1 and knock Yankees' starter Rudy May out of the game.
 George Frazier intentionally walked Keith Drumright before Fred Stanley's RBI single made it 3–1 Oakland, who were poised to tie the series going home.
 It could have been worse, but Dave Winfield made a leaping catch in the second to rob Tony Armas of a homer.

 But, Graig Nettles led off the bottom of the fourth with a single and Rick Cerone was hit by a McCatty pitch with one out.
 After Willie Randolph singled in Nettles, Jerry Mumphrey walked.
 Dave Beard came on in relief and proceeded to give up an RBI single to Larry Milbourne, a two-run double to Winfield, and a three-run homer to Lou Piniella.
 Beard gave up two more hits and loaded the bases after that, but Cerone flied out to end the disastrous inning.
 The Yankees now led 8–3.

 In the sixth, the Yankees added another run on an RBI single by Bob Watson off of Jeff Jones after a walk and hit-by-pitch.
 Next inning, they loaded the bases on three singles with one out off of Brian Kingman.
 Oscar Gamble's sacrifice fly scored a run off of Bob Owchinko before Graig Nettles capped the scoring with a three-run home run to make it 13–3 Yankees.
 Frazier pitched 5 2/3 innings in relief to earn the win as the Yankees took a 2–0 series lead.

 Game 3

 Prior to the game, Bob Lemon inexplicably dropped Willie Randolph from the leadoff spot in the batting order to ninth.
 Randolph kept any ill feelings to himself and broke a scoreless pitching duel between Dave Righetti and Matt Keough with a homer in the sixth.
 That run would be all Righetti would need through six innings.
 Series MVP Graig Nettles plated three more runs in the ninth with a bases-loaded double resulting when A's center fielder Rick Bosetti turned the wrong way on his fly ball.

 Dave Righetti pitched six shutout innings and Ron Davis pitched two scoreless innings before giving way to Goose Gossage, who retired the side in the ninth to clinch the pennant.

-The most widely accepted debut of "the wave" occurred during Game 3, led by Krazy George Henderson.
+The most widely accepted debut of "the wave" at a major League baseball game occurred during Game 3, led by Krazy George Henderson.